Sathyamurthyskamat/Basic_of_Python/README.md

 c.
 Connect to database system.
 Python can also read and modify files.

 d.
-Had=ndling big data and perform complex mathematics.
+Handling big data and perform complex mathematics.

 e.
 Rapid prototyping, or for production-ready software development